seanburlington/react-firebase/README.md

+NOTE :  "[this project is not maintained anymore]( https://github.com/unfold/react-firebase/issues/57#issuecomment-644762819).
+The React team is going to introduce a data loading library for services such as Firebase soon."

+There are known bugs here

 _NOTE: If you're looking for Firestore support it's on our roadmap but is currently not being worked on.
 Please see [the following issue](https://github.com/unfold/react-firebase/issues/50) and contribute if you can!_

 React Firebase